blackmagic-debug/black-magic-org/index.md

 ## Support the Project

-The best way to support the project is purchasing the official [Black Magic Probe hardware](#getting-hardware).
+The best way to support the project is purchasing the official {ref}`Black Magic Probe hardware <index:getting hardware>`.
 If you would like to support the project beyond that please consider supporting these individuals and organizations:
 * [Piotr Esden-Tempski (GitHub Sponsors)](https://github.com/sponsors/esden)
 * [Rachel Mant (GitHub Sponsors)](https://github.com/sponsors/dragonmux)
 * [1BitSquared (Patreon)](https://www.patreon.com/1bitsquared)

 ## Getting Hardware

 The official Black Magic Probe hardware was specifically designed with Black Magic Debug in mind and the proceeds from the sales directly support and further the development of the software.
-See the [Support the Project](#support-the-project) section for other means of sponsoring the development of Black Magic Debug.
+See the {ref}`index:support the project` section for other means of sponsoring the development of Black Magic Debug.

 The official Black Magic Probe hardware is available from these distributors in alphabetical order:
  * DE: [1BitSquared Germany](http://1bitsquared.de/products/black-magic-probe) Black Magic Probe V2.3 (Newest)